CivicKnowledge/censuslib/README.md

 # Ambry Censuslib

-Support code for building censys bundles in Ambry.
+## How to add a new census Year

-## Adding a New Census Year
+### 1) Update the geofile bundles for the year.

-- Update census.gov-acs_geofile-schemas-2009e
+- Update census.gov-acs_geofile-schemas-2009e to include the geofile schemas for the target year
 - Create census.gov-acs-geofile-<year>, the Geofile bundle
 - Create census.gov-acs-p<release>ye<year>, the Census bundle

-### Updating the Geofile Schemas, census.gov-acs_geofile-schemas-2009e
+### 2)  Updating the Geofile Schemas, census.gov-acs_geofile-schemas-2009e

 For each year, add to the sources: